This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

-Inspired by the garden lovers' home there is a large shop and plant centre with our special collection of plants grown on site as well as a redesigned café offering a choice of seasonal food made by us, a Grab & Go kiosk in the tea garden and woodland craft sales.
+There is a large shop and plant centre with our special collection of plants grown on site, a cafe offering a choice of seasonal food made by us, and a Grab & Go kiosk in the tea garden.

 Dog owners: Dogs are welcome in the woodland only and must be kept on leads during the bird nesting season 1 March - 31 July.

 Get your walking boots on and see some fabulous kaleidoscopic colour this autumn at Nymans.

 From a leisurely garden stroll to an energetic woodland trek, there's lots to take in on foot this season, both by self-led trail or by guided tour.